-Gail Dalton

-206-546-4773 gdalton@shoreline.edu Rm 1420

-AAAS DEGREE (90 CREDITS)

-Note: Every effort has been made to ensure the accuracy of the information in this publication.
+The Associate in Applied Arts and Sciences degree is designed to provide students with the knowledge and skills leading to an entry-level position as a Toyota Technician.
+AAAS Degree (139 - 144 credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.

-PROGRAM INFORMATION:
+Program Prerequisites: